 Telogen effluvium or androgenetic alopecia usually involves coming out of by the roots.
 Hair breakage, on the other hand, could simply occur due to harsh chemical treatments/hair-care products, but may also be some kind of anagen effluvium, such as following chemotherapy for cancer.

 Abnormal hair breakage can also be caused by infections like tinea capitis or other conditions that cause structural hair shaft defects.

 Clinical Hair Loss Evaluation

 In certain instances, we use trichometric analysis, a sophisticated computerized measurement tool, to analyze characteristics of the scalp and hair.
-Dr. Darling uses a digital assessment system which consists of a small handheld device containing a high definition, microscopic camera.
+Dr. Darling uses a digital assessment system that consists of a small handheld device containing a high-definition, microscopic camera.